rimmesbe/File_Tree/README.md

 -move js logic to js file, made instantiable object 'treeGrower' -imported bootstrap for collapsable functionality -created some jasmine unit tests
+-removed standard 'li' bullet symbols and replaced with '+' where expandable